shegsemmanuel/requirement-analysis/README.md

 Cost and Time Estimation: Facilitates accurate estimation of project cost, resources, and time.
 Quality Assurance: Ensures that the final product meets the specified requirements, leading to higher customer satisfaction.

+# Key Activities in Requirement Analysis.
+Requirement Gathering:  is the foundational process of identifying and documenting the needs and desires of stakeholders (like customers, users, and clients) to define what a project or product should achieve.

+Requirement Elicitation: the process of discovering, gathering, analyzing, and documenting the needs, wants, and constraints of stakeholders for a proposed system or product.

+Requirement Documentaion: is a formal, written description of the attributes, capabilities, characteristics, or qualities a system or product must possess to meet business and user needs

+Requirement Analysis and Modeling: is a crucial software development process that involves understanding and documenting stakeholder needs (analysis) and then representing these needs visually (modeling) to create a clear blueprint for the system to be built.

+Requirement validation: is the process of confirming that a set of requirements for a system or product accurately reflects the true needs and expectations of the stakeholders, ensuring they are complete, consistent, and align with the customer's goals rather than just checking if they are written correctly